 Our water source is groundwater from wells that draw water from the Floridan Aquifer and is then chlorinated for disinfection purposes prior to distribution to our customers.
-In 2021, the Florida Department of Environmental Protection (FDEP) performed a Source Water Assessment on our system.
+In 2021, the Florida Department of Environmental Protection performed a Source Water Assessment on our system.
 The assessment was conducted to provide information about any potential sources of contamination in the vicinity of our wells.
-There are 5 potential sources of contamination identified for this system with low susceptibility.
+There were no potential sources of contamination identified for this system.
 The assessment results are available on the FDEP Source Water Assessment and Protection Program website at www.dep.state.fl.us/swapp.